arnavdoshi1/arnavdoshi1/README.md

 - 👋 Hi, I’m @arnavdoshi1
 - 👀 I do NOT like programming for long hours, but i'm decent at it.
 - Known Languages:
-- C#, C++, Python, C, Java, Swift, Ruby, PHP, JavaScript, LuaKotlin, HTML
+- C#, C++, Python, Java, Swift, Ruby, PHP, JavaScript, Lua, Kotlin, HTML, a little bit of javascript frameworks like node js and typescript
-WIP: Assembly x86-64
+- Currently trying: Assembly x86-64
 - 🌱 I’m currently learning backend c#, and mastering Java.
 - 💞️ I’m looking to collaborate on group projects focused on finding ways to make life easier.
 - 📫 How to reach me: Discord - sqvv Personal Email: arnavdoshi07@gmail.com